camunda/camunda-bpm-platform/spin/docs/user-guide/json/reading-json.md

   json.prop("new_array", object);
   ```

-## Remove Json Properties
+## Remove JSON Properties

-There are 2 ways to remove properties from a json object.
+There are 2 ways to remove properties from a JSON object.

   * `.deleteProp("name")` - Removes a property with given name.
   * `.deleteProp(<List of names>)` - Removes one or more properties with given names.